maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 Wet Dog Weather, the engineering contractor of AWS that led the Metal migration in MapLibre Native, has filed a series of engineering proposals, see [here](https://github.com/maplibre/maplibre/discussions?discussions_q=is%3Aopen+author%3Asjg-wdw+).

 The proposals include things like **Terrain 3D**, **Globe View**, and many other exciting features for MapLibre Native.
 If your company is interested in these features, get in touch with Steve Gifford, CEO of Wet Dog Weather, to discuss funding opportunities.
-You find him in the [MapLibre Slack channel](https://slack.openstreetmap.us/).
+You can find him in the [MapLibre Slack channel](https://slack.openstreetmap.us/).

 ## MapLibre Style Specification

-Last month, several design proposals have been opened in the [MapLibre Style Spec repo on GitHub](https://github.com/maplibre/maplibre-style-spec).
+Last month, several design proposals were opened in the [MapLibre Style Spec repo on GitHub](https://github.com/maplibre/maplibre-style-spec).
 Here is an overview:

 - Add a `pitch` style spec expression similar to the `zoom` expression. [#346](https://github.com/maplibre/maplibre-style-spec/issues/346).
 - Support arbitrary base and interval values in RasterDEM sources [#326](https://github.com/maplibre/maplibre-style-spec/issues/326).